-

 Florida's insurance industry requires specific licensing and education to ensure professionals are qualified.
 Two commonly confused insurance licenses are the 214 and 215.
-While both deal with insurance, they cover distinct areas, impacting the types of products a licensee can sell.
+While both allow a person to sell insurance, they cover distinct areas, impacting the types of products a licensee can sell.
 Licensed are issued and managed by the Florida Department of Financial Services.

 Conversely, the Florida 215 license, known as the "Life, Health, and Variable Annuities" license, is a more comprehensive credential.
 It encompasses everything covered by the 214, but with two crucial additions: the ability to sell health insurance plans and pre-need contracts.
-Pre-need contracts, also referred to as funeral service contracts (aka final expense), are agreements where individuals pre-arrange and pre-pay for their funeral services.
+Pre-need contracts, also referred to as funeral service contracts or final expense, are agreements where individuals pre-arrange and pre-pay for their funeral services.

 Therefore, the key differentiator lies in the scope of selling authority.
 A 214 licensee focuses on life and variable annuities, catering to immediate and future financial needs.
 A 215 licensee, while possessing the same capabilities, extends their services to include health insurance and pre-planning for end-of-life arrangements.